satykrishna/DesignPatterns/README.md

 ###### State Pattern

 In state pattern a class behavior changes based on its state.
 This type of design pattern comes under behavior pattern.

+###### Null Object Pattern

+In Null Pattern, instead of returning a default null value for a non existing object, we return a default Object

+###### Strategy Pattern

+In strategy pattern a class behavior or its algorithm can be changed at run time.
+This type of design pattern comes under behavior pattern

+###### Template Pattern

+In this pattern, an abstract class exposes defined ways or templates to execute its methods.
+Its subclasses can override the method implementation as per need but the invocation is to be in the same way as defined by an abstract class.
+This pattern comes under pattern category.